If you love animals and wildlife, then the traveling to the Galápagos Islands in Ecuador are simply a must visit destination for you to vacation to.

 There are natural wonders, too.
 From sunbathing on lava rocks to lush forests and stunning bays, there are lots of places to catch a few rays.

 In 2011, 170,000 tourists visited the Galapagos and that means that tourism is starting to be slightly more controlled.
 It’s now possibly more tightly controlled than it is anywhere else in the world.
 For example, only tiny parts of the National Park can be visited and tourists are accompanied by guides.
 Now is probably the time to go, though, before visitor numbers are capped and the islands can be enjoyed in their full natural beauty.

 4.)
 How do I get there?

-Due to the scattered nature of the islands and the restrictions on tourism, you’re best off booking your tours through an operator like Exodus or simply sailing there yourself via a chartered (or purchased) sailboat.
+Due to the scattered nature of the islands and the restrictions on tourism, you’re best off booking your tours through a tour operator or simply sailing there yourself via a chartered (or purchased) sailboat.
 Either way, you’re guaranteed to see the highlights from the many different islands and have the holiday of a lifetime.